srvk/eesen/README.md

 * The WFST-based decoding approach can incorporate lexicons and language models into CTC decoding in an effective and efficient way.
 * GPU implementation of LSTM model training and CTC learning.
 * Multiple utterances are processed in parallel for training speed-up.
-* Fully-fledged [example setups](https://github.com/eesentk/eesen/tree/master/asr_egs) to demonstrate end-to-end system building, with both phonemes and characters as labels.
+* Fully-fledged [example setups](asr_egs/) to demonstrate end-to-end system building, with both phonemes and characters as labels.

 ### Experimental Results

-Refer to RESULTS under each [example setup](https://github.com/eesentk/eesen/tree/master/asr_egs).
+Refer to RESULTS under each [example setup](asr_egs/).

-### Contact

-If you have questions, post to [Issues](https://github.com/eesentk/eesen/issues) or [email us](mailto:yajiemiao@gmail.com).

 ### References